Kayo Shekoni: Career

-Kayo started out as a singer in the 1980s with Swedish synth-pop band Freestyle.
-Kayo left the group with the release of the fourth single Vill ha dej.
-She then worked as a backup singer and dancer for various Swedish artists such as The Creeps, NASA and Anders Glenmark.
+Kayo started out as a singer in the 1980s with the Swedish synth-pop band Freestyle.
+Kayo left the group following the release of the fourth single, "Vill ha dej".
+She then worked as a backup singer and dancer for various Swedish artists such as The Creeps, NASA, and Anders Glenmark.

 She is a classically trained ballet dancer and performed professionally for many years.
-In 1990 she became part of the Nordik beat scene and released a self-titled club-soul influenced album on The SweMix Label.
-The music was mostly new jack swing but some tracks were reggae and house and featured hip hop influences.
-It was produced by label co-founder Stonebridge with Christian Falk and Alexander Bard (from Army of lovers).
-She released 4 hit singles of the album.
-Her second album was a Swedish language soul-pop album entitled ‘'Kärleksland'’ and featured songs by Orup and was well received by radio.
+In 1990, she became part of the Nordic beat scene and released a self-titled, club-soul-influenced album on the SweMix Label.
+The music was mostly new jack swing, but some tracks incorporated reggae, house and hip hop influences.
+It was produced by label co-founder Stonebridge, with Christian Falk and Alexander Bard (from Army of Lovers).
+She released four hit singles from the album.
+Her second album was a Swedish-language soul-pop album entitled Kärleksland and featured songs by Orup, and was well received on radio.

-After acting in a couple of teenage movies in the mid-1990s, she became one-half of Le Click, who had several hit singles in North America and Germany during the 1990s.
-Later on, she became part of the pop group Afro-dite in the early 2000s, reaching the finals at Melodifestivalen 2002 with the song "Never Let It Go" and representing Sweden in the Eurovision song contest in Tallinn the same year.
-In 2003 Afro-dite competed once again at Melodifestivalen with the song "Aqua Playa".
+After acting in a couple of teenage movies in the mid-1990s, she became one-half of Le Click, which had several hit singles in North America and Germany during the 1990s.
+Later, she became part of the pop group Afro-dite in the early 2000s, reaching the finals at Melodifestivalen 2002 with the song "Never Let It Go" and representing Sweden in the Eurovision Song Contest in Tallinn the same year.
+In 2003, Afro-dite competed once again at Melodifestivalen with the song "Aqua Playa".